No. 10 Seton Hall wins 9th in a row, edging Providence 73-64 - WHIZ News

 Providence cut the deficit to three points several times, but it could never get any closer.

 NOTES: … Friars sophomore G A.J.
-Reeves returned to the lineup after missing two games with a concussion and scored six points. … Pirates starting PF Sandro Mamkelashvili might return to lineup next week after missing two months with a broken wrist. … Seton Hall’s record for consecutive wins in a single-season is 27, set in 1952-53
+Reeves returned to the lineup after missing two games with a concussion and scored six points. … Willard said Pirates starting PF Sandro Mamukelashvili probably won’t return to lineup until next month.
+He has been out since Nov.
+29 with with a broken wrist. … Seton Hall’s record for consecutive wins in a single-season is 27, set in 1952-53

 BIG PICTURE